-- Remove the rear radiator screen retaining bolts (A, Figure 30) and remove the rear radiator screen (B). - 2.
-Slide the side radiator screens (C) out of the slots in the rear of the hood. - 3.
+- 1. Raise the seat plate. - 2.
+Lift the radiator screen (B) straight up to remove the screen.
 Flush the screen with water or blow clean with air.
 Flush the radiator core with water or blow clean with air.
-See engine owners manual for proper radiator cleaning procedures. - 4.
-To reinstall the radiator screen, reverse removal process.
+See engine owners manual for proper radiator cleaning procedures.